Practical Legal Training

 5. You’ll enjoy benefits to last a lifetime

-As a PLT Plus graduate, you receive lifelong discounts on all our short programs – plus ongoing invitations to our alumni and networking events.
-What’s more, two PLT Plus subjects entitle you to automatic credit towards the College LLM program.
+As a College of Law graduate, you receive lifelong discounts on all our short programs – plus ongoing invitations to our alumni and networking events.
+What’s more, two Practical Legal Training subjects entitle you to automatic credit towards the College LLM program.

 Program structure - 3 components